Can chickens eat nuts (and other festive foods)?

 9. Can chickens eat turkey?

-- Turkey meat is high in protein, low in fat and a good source of potassium and phosphorous, which help with eggshell thickness,(5, 7) and iron, which improves egg quality and reduces chick mortality(8).
+It's naturally high in protein, low in fat, and a good source of phosphorus and potassium, which help strengthen eggshells(5, 7), and iron, which supports egg quality and baby chick health(8).

 11. Can chickens eat fish?